mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 It is not a requirement for the client programmer to use FlowType but if they do, then they are able to import a number of exported types or look at the type definitions in file *minmax-interface.js*.
-These type definitions communicate clearly the API of the library and can be consulted in lieu or alongside this documentation.
+These type definitions communicate clearly the API of the library and can be consulted in lieu of or alongside this documentation.

 E.g. the type of the *minmax* function is defined in *minmax-interface.js* thus: